We've answered some common questions about ISAs to help you make the most of your money.

 ISA stands for Individual Savings Account and is a tax efficient way to save or invest.
 Each tax year you get an annual ISA allowance which is the maximum amount you can save or invest in an ISA.

 Tax benefits may change in the future.
+Personal circumstances also have an impact on tax treatment.
 Unlike a Cash ISA, the value of a Stocks and Shares ISA can go down as well as up and you could get back less than you invest.

 Any UK resident can open a Stocks and Shares ISA but you have to be aged 18 or over, and aged 16 or over to open a Cash ISA